Johnny-droid/Johnny-droid/README.md

 # Hi there 👋

-- 🔭 I’m currently working on Autonomous Driving at Bosch.
+- 🔭 I’m currently working at TekPrivacy.
 - 💬 Ask me about anything, especially if you have an interesting project idea to share with me!

 ✨ What I like (and would like to learn more):